-2.3 Conversations for Action
+3.3 Conversations for Action

-"Action" is inherent in what Pickering [40] calls the cybernetic ontology - what we might call the "frame" of cybernetics:
+"Action" is inherent in what historian of science Andew Pickering [35] calls the cybernetic ontology - what we might call the "frame" of cybernetics:

 Since Descartes, it comes naturally to us to think of the brain as the home of the mind, and the mind as a centre of knowledge, reason, thought and cognition - the cognitive brain, we could call it.
 And part of the singularity of the cybernetic ontology was that it had a very different account of the brain.
 The cybernetic brain was a performative rather than a cognitive organ, understood as geared directly into doing and performance rather than cognition.
 'The brain is not a thinking machine,' Ashby wrote in 1948, 'it is an acting machine.'
-As far as conceptualising the human is concerned, this shift of referent from cognition to performance was a defining aspect of the singularity of cybernetics. - Andrew Pickering [40]
+As far as conceptualising the human is concerned, this shift of referent from cognition to performance was a defining aspect of the singularity of cybernetics. - Andrew Pickering [35]